 AEWS - Accident Emergency Warning System

-The Accident Emergency Warning System (AEWS) is activated whenever there is a risk of transboundary water pollution, or threshold danger levels of hazardous substances are exceeded.
-The AEWS sends out international warning messages to countries downstream.
-This helps the authorities to put environmental protection and public safety measures into action.
+The Accident Emergency Warning System (AEWS) of the Danube River Basin is activated whenever there is a risk of transboundary water pollution, or threshold danger levels of certain hazardous substances are exceeded.
+The AEWS sends out international warning messages to countries downstream to help the authorities put environmental protection and public safety measures into action.

 The system underwent a major test in 2000, during the Baia Mare and Baia Borsa spill accidents on the Tisa River.
 The system effectively enabled the timely activation of measures that prevented more extensive damage to people and ecosystems downstream along the Tisa River.

 The AEWS operates on a network of Principal International Alert Centres in each of the participating countries.
 These centres are made up of three basic units:

 - Communication Unit (operating 24 hours a day), which sends and receives warning messages

 - Expert Unit, which evaluates the possible transboundary impact of any accident using the database of dangerous substances and the Danube Basin Alarm Model

 - Decision Unit, which decides when international warnings are to be sent